iron-fish/website/docs/onboarding/new_account.md

 ## Next steps

-You can read about the different accounts commands on [this section](accounts.md).
 Now that you have created an account, you can use it to get coins or start mining.
+Read about the different accounts commands on [this section](accounts.md).

+Want to help grow Iron Fish?
+Join the incentivized testnet [here](https://testnet.ironfish.network/signup)!